-Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome Use of the existing effluent storage facilities on the dairy platform is leaded of the province of t Monthly effluent system checks will be undertaken in accordance with the farm's maintenance checklist.
+Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome Use of the existing effluent storage facilities on the dairy platform If a structure is leaking or not structurally sound there is a risk of contaminant losses directly to shallow groundwater.
+Contaminant accumulation in groundwater can lead to human health issues from blue baby syndrome or E.coli contamination if drinking water is abstracted nearby.
+Contaminants may also reach surface water bodies if there is a groundwater/surface water connection which can cause water quality degradation effects such as algal blooms, smothering and eutrophication in surface water bodies.
+Monthly effluent system checks will be undertaken in accordance with the farm's maintenance checklist.
 Leaks will be repaired immediately.
 Fail safe systems will be kept in place and kept in good working order i.e automatic alarms and shut off system.
 All staff involved in the management of the effluent system are fully trained in its use.
 Drop tests will be completed on the slurry bunker in July when milking stops for the season as these areas are first collection points for effluent there is no mechanism by which to divert effluent during the 48hr drop test period.
 Effluent storage facilities are fit for purpose and leaks are identified through regular testing and checking of the effluent storage structures.
 Adverse effects from leakage should be avoided and remedied immediately.
 Groundwater abstraction Groundwater abstractions must be at a rate which doesn't cause drawdown effects on adjacent bores which can compromise the availability and reliability of the resource for other users.
 Reduce water usage in the shed by re-using clean water whenever possible.
 Treating cows gently to avoid upset.
 The yard is scraped to significantly reduce fresh water use at the dairy shed.
 No adverse effects on aquifer sustainability or the availability and reliability of water for other users.
 Groundwater usage is reasonable in terms on end use.
 Adverse effects should be less than minor.
-138